vanGoghhh/tp/docs/UserGuide.md

 **Q**: Can I modify the data from the data files directly?<br>
 **A**: We recommend that you do not modify the data files unless you are an advanced user, and that you make any changes through the UI instead.
        In the event that the data becomes corrupted, *CANdidates* will start up with sample data as a fallback.
 There is a risk of losing all your original data should this happen.
+Should you still wish to modify the data files directly, we recommend that you first create a copy of the original data files as a back-up in case the data becomes corrupt after modification.

 **Q**: I modified my existing data file and it is now corrupted.
 My *CANdidates* application started up with the sample data.
 How can I get my data back?<br>
 **A**: Currently, our application is unfortunately not able to support recovering corrupted data files.
 We are sorry for any inconveniences caused.